-Book manuscript, “Taxing Blackness: Afromexican Tribute in Bourbon New Spain,” under contract with University of Alabama Press in Atlantic Crossings
+“Taxing Blackness: Afromexican Tribute in Bourbon New Spain,” forthcoming from University of Alabama Press in Atlantic Crossings

 Hundreds of thousands of free descendants of Africans born in Mexico during the eighteenth century faced a highly specific obligation to the Spanish crown: a tax based on their genealogy and status (calidad).
 This royal tribute symbolized imperial loyalties and social hierarchies.
 As the number of free people of color soared, this tax became a nodal point that colonial officials and ordinary people referenced to define and debate the nature of blackness.